dominicpalmer/dominicpalmer.org/_posts/2021-07-25-cpp-vscode.md

   impacts intellisense for the project in which it is included.
 By setting a default C/C++
   <code class="article-text">includePath</code> in a workspace or global <code class="article-text">settings.json</code>,
   and setting an <code class="article-text">includePath</code> in a project specific
-  <code class="article-text">c_cpp_properties.json</code> that points to this default, all you are doing is making
+  <code class="article-text">c_cpp_properties.json</code> that points to this default, all we are doing is making
   VSCode's intellisense aware of the existence of these default headers for that specific project.<br><br>

   If the <code class="article-text">includePath</code> entries in these configuration files were omitted, VSCode would have no way to enforce intellisense in any meaningful sense.
-In such a case, warnings about missing symbols might get thrown, but projects may still compile.
+In this case, warnings about missing symbols might get thrown, but projects may still compile.
 This is because most compilers perform their own predefined searches for headers during compilation.<br><br>

-  Ultimately, the process of setting a sensible <code class="article-text">includePath</code> for C++ projects is to align VSCode's intellisense header search as closely as possible with the underlying compiler search, so that symbol resolution reflects what the compiler is actually aware of.<br><br>
+  Ultimately, the process of setting a sensible <code class="article-text">includePath</code> for C++ projects is to align VSCode's intellisense header search as closely as possible with the underlying compiler search, so that symbol resolution reflects what the compiler will be able to find.<br><br>

   Similarly, to get the compiler to find external libraries when <i>linking</i>, set up a
   <code class="article-text">.vscode/tasks.json</code> with an appropriately matching
-  <code class="article-text">includePath</code> entry, or do away with task based header resolution altogether and use
+  <code class="article-text">includePath</code> entry, or do away with task based header resolution and use a dedicated
-  a dedicated build system such as CMake.
+  build system such as CMake.
 </p>

 <h4 id="tooling">Integrating external tooling</h4>